Michigan State vs. Western Kentucky NCAA Football Odds, Plays and Insights | October 2, 2021

 Western Kentucky Stats and Trends

-- Western Kentucky is 2-0 against the spread and 1-2 overall when the team puts up more than 18.0 points.
+- Western Kentucky is 2-0 against the spread and 1-2 overall when the team records more than 18.0 points.

-- When Western Kentucky picks up more than 396.0 yards, the team is 2-0 against the spread and 1-2 overall.
+- In games that Western Kentucky picks up over 396.0 yards, the team is 2-0 against the spread and 1-2 overall.

-- The Hilltoppers have two giveaways this season, while the Spartans have seven takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.